hungyie/DepthMap-Evaluation/README.md

 # Background
 A depth map is a crucial aspect for the company as depth map conditions will greatly affect the result of human tracking.
 As a result, I was asked to create a scoring model to help the company filter out some of the "issue" devices.

-# My approach 1
+# Approach 1
 1. Extract live view images, depth maps, and tracking zone coordinates from the company system with C++ programming language
 2. Manually annotate the height object in live view with Label studio
 3. Take the mask as the ground truth